learn-co-curriculum/dsc-multiple-linear-regression/README.md

 ## Objectives
 You will be able to:
-* Understand and explain the use cases for linear and multiple regression analyses
+* Interpret the parameters of a multiple regression
-* Describe multiple regression with >1 predictors

 ## From simple to multiple linear regression